 It’s hard to choose what age your children will have a phone, if they will at all.
 Now my kids are teenagers, I personally like them to have phones so that I can contact them at all times.
 In saying this, phones can be dangerous and addictive so I’ve made sure to put restrictions in place for their usage of the phones.
-There was an interesting discussion on the TODAY Show a few months ago about how not just kids but adults are on phones too much made me wonder what screen time restrictions other parents have in place.
+There was an interesting discussion on the TODAY Show a while ago about how kids and adults are on phones too much, and it made me wonder what screen time restrictions other parents have in place.

-The phone and iPad screen rules in our home are:
+The phone and iPad screen rules in my home are:

 - No screens when they can see dinner is being made, to encourage them to come and help.